 Once I was done, I took the tape off.
 I did not wait until the paint dried, because sometimes the tape will dry to the paint and you will have a hard time getting the tape off certain spots.

 The last thing I did was sand down the lines a bit once they were dry.
 I just wanted to give them a more antique feel.
+Sanding the painted lines will give it a softer feel and soften the lines even more.
+This is what you want!

 And that is it!
 I spent about an hour making two different patterns and had amassed a large amount of faux grain sack fabric.
 Do not worry, though it will all be put to good use.
 Check back tomorrow when I show you what I have done with it.
 I know rude, right?
 Making you wait.